zalando/problem/README.md

 }
 ```

-Another important aspect of exceptions are stacktraces, but since they leak implementation details to the outside world,
+Another important aspect of exceptions are stack traces, but since they leak implementation details to the outside world,
 [**we strongly advise against exposing them**](http://zalando.github.io/restful-api-guidelines/common-data-objects/CommonDataObjects.html#must-an-error-message-must-not-contain-the-stack-trace)
 in problems.
 That being said, there is a legitimate use case when you're debugging an issue on an integration environment
 and you don't have direct access to the log files.
-Serialization of stacktraces can be enabled on the problem module:
+Serialization of stack traces can be enabled on the problem module:

 ```java
 ObjectMapper mapper = new ObjectMapper()